Topics

 Having a benefits strategy that is linked to business strategy can serve as a significant competitive advantage for employers.
 Clearly aligning the vision of employee benefit programs with the employer's business goals demonstrates how HR functions as a business partner and contributes to the bottom line.
 Effective benefit communications can support this vision and will ensure that both employers and employees get the most from the substantial investment in benefits.

-Trends: The newer requirements of the Patient Protection and Affordable Care Act (ACA), commonly referred to as Health Care Reform or Obamacare, will challenge HR professionals over the next several years as they monitor developments and adjusts benefit strategies accordingly.
+Trends: The newer requirements of the Patient Protection and Affordable Care Act (ACA), commonly referred to as Health Care Reform or Obamacare, in addition to the repeal of section 3 of the federal Defense of Marriage Act and the legalization of same-sex marriage in numerous states, will challenge HR professionals in both the short- and the long-term as they monitor developments and adjust benefit strategies accordingly.

 Author: Tracy Morley, SPHR, Legal Editor